WNBA stars Caitlin Clark and Angel Reese descend on D.C., delight fans in ‘Battle of the Rookies’

 Friday night was the second of back-to-back Mystics games moved from their normal 4,000-seat Entertainment & Sports Arena 20 minutes north to the 20,000-seat Capital One Arena to meet the demand of the star-studded stretch.
 Tickets for the Fever’s narrow 85-83 win went on sale April 23.
 They sold out within roughly 30 minutes.

 On nights like this, the growing star power is hard to miss.
 The three teams featured over two days are all below .500.
 The Mystics (0-11) and Fever (3-9) have the two worst records in the WNBA.
-The Sky (4-5) aren’t far ahead, leading the six teams below .500.
+The Sky (4-5 heading into Saturday) aren’t far ahead, leading the six teams below .500.

 Yet so many longing fans filed in to see the “Battle of the Rookies.”
 Friday night’s attendance was an announced 20,333, with Capital One Arena opening the upper deck seating.
 It was the highest-attended WNBA game since 2007 and the seventh-highest in league history, according to Across the Timeline.
 It easily cleared this year’s average attendance for Wizards home games (16,898).